Package Leaflet: Information for the User

 Your doctor should advise you on taking contraceptives after childbirth or abortion (spontaneous or induced).

-If you have had a child or had an abortion during the second trimester of pregnancy, your doctor will advise you on taking contraceptives.
+If you have had a child or have had an abortion during the second trimester of pregnancy, your doctor will advise you on taking contraceptives.

-What to do if you forget to take Bemasive
+If you forget to take Bemasive

 If you forget to take a contraceptive tablet, follow these instructions.